Aaah - the refreshing, invigorating scent of peppermint!

 Castor oil is one oil I didn't know a lot about.
 Now I think I should use it by the gallon (or liter)!
 It has a high fatty acid content which deeply moisturizes, softens and soothes the skin.
 It stimulates production of that all important collagen and boosts elasticity in the skin.
 What does this do for you?
 You won't get wrinkles as soon, your skin will look younger, you'll have reduced acne and it's anti-inflammatory, antibacterial and anti-fungal.
 I could go on and on but suffice it to say, it's a great oil to include in your soap!

-Please note that because this soap is handmade, the appearance of the soap may not be exactly as pictured.
+Please note that because this soap is handmade, the appearance of the soap may not be exactly as shown.

 Some of you might be wondering, "Lye?
 Isn’t lye dangerous?
 Won’t it harm my skin?”